jonwalstedt/vigorjs.componentmanager/public/docs/settings.md

 In this case each of the target keys would be used as a part the selector to use for all of the instanceDefinitions within that array.
 The other part of the selector would be the _targetPrefix so in the examples above any instanceDefiniton that would be part of the array for "target-one" would have the targetName set to **"component-area--target-one"**, for "target-two" it would be **"component-area--target-two"** and so on.

 #### Skip defaults
-If you dont want to change the defaults for $context, componentClassName, targetPrefix and listenForMessages you pass in only the componentSettings part of the settings object:
+If you dont want to change the defaults for context, componentClassName, targetPrefix and listenForMessages you pass in only the componentSettings part of the settings object:
 ```javascript
 componentSettings: {
   conditions: {},